pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ![](http://i.imgur.com/Bm3LbQA.jpg)

 Apple prides itself with a manual review process, which basically means it can take several days for your app to be reviewed.
 You'll be notified of any issues or updates to your app status.
-From my personal experience it usualy takes up to 5 days for the app to be reviewed.
+From my personal experience it usually takes up to 5 days for the app to be reviewed.

 ### Updating the app
 Since you'll probably want to update your app at some point you'll first have to update the build and version numbers in the Cordova `config.xml` file and then rebuild the application and open it up from the Xcode and follow the same steps all over again.